Each Import, Export, Changings and Tables parameter can have one of the following representations:

 Edit Tables (3) #

-icon to edit the table.
+1. Click the pen icon.
 The window “Edit Table Contents” opens.

 Mapping Input Tables #